srvijaycybersec-hue/FUTURE_CS_03/README.md

 Page URL Description

-Home / Files / List all encrypted files
-Upload /upload Upload and encrypt new file
+Home / Files / List all encrypted files, with download & delete options Upload /upload Upload and encrypt a new file